maxydey/exersice/README.md

 # Coinmarketcap sample app

 This is a test exersice for a job interview.

-Time spent: 4h of development, another 2 hour of refactoring and unit test coveradge App uses [coinmarketcap API](https://coinmarketcap.com/api/) to fetch list of cryptocurencies App is written using  [RxSwift](https://github.com/ReactiveX/RxSwift)
+Time spent: 4h of development, another 2 hour of refactoring and unit test coveradge.

+App uses [coinmarketcap API](https://coinmarketcap.com/api/) to fetch list of cryptocurencies.

+App is written using  [RxSwift](https://github.com/ReactiveX/RxSwift)

 # Dependencies